Updated August 21, 2023

 See the table below, which explains the precedence of Arithmetic Operators:

 Though these operators have precedence over each other, brackets can precede some specific operators and be evaluated first.

 See the below examples for the precedence of arithmetic operators:

-Logical or Comparison Operators are used in excel to logically compare the two values (numeric or text).
+Logical or Comparison Operators are used in Excel to compare the two values (numeric or text) logically.
 These operators compare two values (provided through cells or separately) and return a logical output, i.e., TRUE or FALSE.

 See the below table, which explains logical operators.